-Where it is determined that a proposed Vacation shall not be injurious to the City or abutting properties, it may be appropriate to vacate all or parts of a public right-of-way, easements, or other public places.
+Where it is determined that a proposed Vacation shall not be injurious to the City or abutting properties, it may be appropriate to vacate all or parts of a public right-of-way, easements or other public places.
 This section states the procedures and criteria to permit the vacation of public lands not needed for municipal purposes, where it is consistent with the community land use policies and goals.
 Ownership of vacated territory shall revert proportionally to the adjoining properties and become a part thereof, unless specified otherwise by the City Council.

 - (a) Vacation Application.
-An application for a Vacation shall be processed in accordance with the Type IV land use procedures.
-An application for a Vacation may be initiated by the City Council or by petition of adjoining or area landowners in accordance with ORS 271.080.
+An application for a Vacation may be initiated by the City Council or by petition of adjoining or area land owners in accordance with ORS 271.080.
 A request by a property owner for a Vacation shall be accomplished by filing an application with the City using forms prescribed in Section 9.203.
 Applicants shall set forth a description of the area proposed to be vacated and shall submit a map showing the same area and shall state the purpose and justification for the proposed vacation. - (b) Consent of Affected Property Owners.
 At the time the application is submitted, the Applicant shall submit a letter or letters of consent from affected property owners.
 For purposes of this Code and in compliance with ORS 271.080, affected property owners shall be defined as: - (1) All abutting property owners, and - (2) Owners of not less than two-thirds in area of the real property affected thereby as defined in ORS 271.080.